nyamskamau/Hypothyroid-Prediction-Dataset/README.md

-#  My analysis of the Hypothyroid-Prediction-Dataset with
+#  My analysis of the Hypothyroid-Dataset with
  * DecisionTreesClassifier
  * AdaBoostClassifier
  * GradientBoostingClassifier